opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 ## Additional complex filter query

-Depending on how restrictive you want your filter to be, you can add multiple query types to a single request, such as: `term`, `wildcard`,  `regexp`, and `range`.
+Depending on how restrictive you want your filter to be, you can add multiple query types to a single request, such as `term`, `wildcard`, `regexp`, and `range`.
 You can then filter out the search results with the Boolean clauses `must`, `should`, and `must_not`.

 #### Sample request